zerolawtech/ZAP-Tech/docs/issuing-entity.rst

     This method is useful when approving many countries that do not require specific limits based on investor ratings.
 When you require specific limits for each rating, use ``IssuingEntity.setCountry``.

+    Emits the ``CountryModified`` event once for each country that is modified.

     .. code-block:: python

         >>> issuer.setCountries([784],[1],[0], {'from': accounts[0]})